 - A minimum of twelve upper-level hours in the behavioral sciences (anthropology, psychology, sociology).
-If this requirement has not been met prior to admission, then such courses must be taken before beginning work toward the master of arts - Minimum of 36 hours, at least 30 of which must be earned in courses at the 5000 or 6000 level. - 3.
-Six hours in Research Design and Statistical Measurement at the 5000 or 6000 level. - 4.
+If this requirement has not been met prior to admission, then such courses must be taken before beginning work toward the master of arts. - 2.
+Minimum of 36 hours, at least 30 of which must be earned in courses at the 5000 or 6000 level. - Six hours in Research Design and Statistical Measurement at the 5000 or 6000 level. - 4.
 A minimum of six hours in one of the following master's options. - a.
 Master's Thesis - b.
 Master's Project - c.
 Graduate Internship - 5.
 Registering for a master's thesis, project or internship should not be seen as an automatic right.
 Students wishing to do a master's option must submit a master's option proposal.
 For the thesis or project the proposal should be three to six pages in length.
 It should include a literature review, with references and a statement of the proposed methodology for carrying out the thesis or project.
 Before registering for thesis or project a student must have the approval of a faculty member who agrees to supervise the work.
 Before registering for an internship a student must apply through the internship coordinator and meet the required criteria, including a grade point average of 3.00 or better.
-The university reserves the right to deny admittance to or remove a specific student from a specific internship. - 6.
-Grades of "B-" or better must be earned for at least 30 hours of course work.
-Grades of "C+" or below are not acceptable for these 30 hours. - 7.
-Maximum of 12 graduate credits earned at another institution may be applied toward the master of arts degree if the following requirements are met: - a.
-The course or courses are pertinent to the degree objective and the CPS.
-The course or courses were taken not more than five years before admission to graduate study at UHCL. - b.
-Grades of "B-" or better were earned.
-Grades of "C+" or below are not acceptable. - c.
-The course or courses were not applied to a graduate degree already earned. - d.
-The course or courses were not taken by correspondence or extension. - e.
-At least 24 credits of the degree plan must be earned at UHCL.
+The university reserves the right to deny admittance to or remove a specific student from a specific internship.